-- Generally, DNase digestion is not required since integrated QIAzol and RNeasy technologies efficiently remove most of the DNA without DNase treatment. - Do not vortex the reconstituted DNase I. DNase I is especially sensitive to physical denaturation.
+- Generally, DNase digestion is not required since integrated QIAzol and RNeasy technologies efficiently remove most of the DNA without DNase treatment.
+However, further DNA removal may be necessary for certain RNA applications that are sensitive to very small amounts of DNA (e.g., TaqMan RT-PCR analysis with a low-abundant target).
+DNA can also be removed by a DNase digestion following RNA purification. - Do not vortex the reconstituted DNase I. DNase I is especially sensitive to physical denaturation.
 Mixing should only be carried out by gently inverting the tube.